 Anyways, here’s how to make this simple gluten-free cake with rice flour.

-Mix the butter, vanilla extract, salt and the sugar together.
+Mix the butter, vanilla extract, salt, and sugar together.
 Use a spatula or even an electronic beater.
 The salt is optional, but I always add salt.
 It just reminds me to thank Abba that we have the means to make cakes and eat them too.

 Add in the eggs and beat.
 Nope, I don’t do that thing where you add in the yolks first and the whites later.
 I just add them all in together.

 Next, and this is the important one.
 Stir in the rice flour and baking powder by hand.
 You can use a spoon if you want, but don’t beat it in.
 Just gently fold it in with a little TLC.
 This adds some air into the batter and doesn’t let it get all squidgy.

-Next, add in your food colours.
-I made mine cyan in colour, and filled in two small tins that I had already lined with butter paper and kept ready.
+Next, add in your food colors.
+I made mine cyan in color, and filled in two small tins that I had already lined with butter paper and kept ready.
 That pink one in the background is my sister’s nutmeg cake.
 I’ll get you the recipe for that soon!

 And after about 50 minutes in the oven at 210 degrees Celsius, the beautiful gluten-free rice cake is ready.
 You can see that some of the sugar has formed a crunchy layer on top.
 I love that.
 That only happens with the sugar on top.
 The sugar inside melts perfectly.
 So don’t worry about it.

-There’s also been times I’ve made rice cake madelines with an almond flavoured fondant glaze.
+There have also been times I’ve made rice cake madeleines with an almond-flavored fondant glaze.
 Yeah, I thought they were petit-fours, like tiny little pieces of cakes.
-But nope, the French ex-boyfriend corrected me and said they were madelines.
+But nope, the French baker friend corrected me and said they were madeleines.

 Well, okies!
 Here’s some of my erstwhile rice cake madelines!
 I can’t find the pics of after I had decorated them with icing.
 But these are from just when the almond fondant glaze is dripping on the tray below.